On pseudoeffective cones of projective bundles and volume function: Volume function of fiber product of projective bundles

-We recall the following theorem from \cite{C}.
-We denote the function field of a smooth irreducible complex projective variety $C$ by $K := k(C)$. \begin{thm} Let $\pi:X\longrightarrow C$ be a projective and flat morphism, and $L$ be an arbitrary line bundle on $X$ such that $L_{K}$ is big.
+\begin{defi} A sequence of Borel probability measure $\{\nu_n\}_{n\geq 1}$ is said to converge vaguely to a Borel measure $\nu$ if for any continuous function $f$ on $\mathbb{R}$ of compact support, one has \end{defi} We recall the following theorem from \cite{C}.
+In what follows, we denote the function field of a smooth irreducible complex projective variety $C$ by $K := k(C)$. \begin{thm} Let $\pi:X\longrightarrow C$ be a projective and flat morphism, and $L$ be an arbitrary line bundle on $X$ such that $L_{K}$ is big.
 Then

 (1) The sequence of Borel probability measures $\bigl(T_{\frac{1}{n}}\nu_{\pi_*(L^{\otimes n})}\bigr)_{n\geq 1}$ converges vaguely to a Borel measure $\nu^{\pi}_L$.

 (2) the following equality holds